 Thinking about selling your house?
 You might be approached by a bunch of different people who all offer to help you sell.
 But not everyone who offers to help will help in the same way.
 Some are real estate agents, other are real estate investors and they’ll help you in different ways.
-Here are 3 ways to tell real estate agents and investors apart in Kitsap County.
+Here are 3 ways to tell real estate agents and investors apart in Port Orchard.

 The easiest way to tell agents from investors is to ask what they are going to do with your house – list it or buy it.
 A real estate agent will list your house on a listing service and they’ll try to find a buyer.
 They might need to show it to several people in order to find one buyer.